jed-harwood/SGM/README.md

 ## Overview

+This repository contains an R package for fitting Spectral Graph Models and a companion folder of scripts for reproducing the simulation and stock-market analyses from the GAR paper.

+Most users will work with the `SGM` package directly:

+1. Compute a covariance matrix `S` from data.
+2. Fit a GAR model with `GAR1_fit()`.
+3. Select a final model with `model_selec()`.
+4. Extract `theta0`, `theta1`, `L`, and `v0` from the selected model.

+## Repository Layout

-This repository contains two folders.
+This repository has two main folders.

+* `SGM`: The R package itself.
+It contains the user-facing fitting functions, documentation, C++ solvers, datasets, and examples.
-* `GAR-Simulation-Scripts`: Contains the R Scripts for replicating the simulation and real-data application in the GAR paper.
+* `GAR-Simulations`: Companion analysis scripts used to reproduce the simulation studies and stock-market application from the GAR paper.

-* `SGM`: Contains the R package "SGM," for learning undirected graphs through a Graphical Auto-Regressive (GAR) model through a 3-step fitting procedure.
+The `GAR-Simulations` folder contains:

+* simulation workflows for the GAR paper experiments,
+* stock-data preprocessing and fitting scripts,
+* post-processing utilities for summarizing selected GAR models, and
+* example analysis pipelines that use the `SGM` package API end to end.

+The `GAR-Simulations` folder is separate from the `SGM` package itself and is intended for reproducibility and worked examples rather than the package API.

 ## Installation